nonoroazoro/vscode-syncing/README.md

         * `Syncing` will try to download the `settings.json` corresponding to the current device, to ensure this upgrade will not break your existing settings.

-        > Please note that the `keybindings` will still be synced separately.
+        > Please note that the `keybindings` will still be synchronized separately.

 ## Features